-Musk and his company Tesla won the bid in July to stabilize South Australia’s grid after parts of the country were experiencing significant power outages.
+Musk and his tech company Tesla won the bid in July to stabilize South Australia’s grid after parts of the country were experiencing significant power outages.
 He even offered to deliver his energy storage system in 100 days, or it would be free of cost.
 While commercial in nature, the main priority of Tesla Energy team was to enable unobstructed production and storage of electricity that will help local population and infrastructure in years to come.

 “Upon completion by December 2017, this system will be the largest lithium-ion battery storage project in the world and will provide enough power for more than 30,000 homes, approximately equal to a number of homes that lost power during the blackout period,” said Tesla in a blog post.